 Past and Present

-Fort Lauderdale-Hollywood International Airport (FLL) is ranked 19th in total passenger traffic and 14th in domestic origin and destination passengers in the United States.
-FLL served 32.5 million passengers in 2017.
-It averages more than 700 flights a day.
-The Airport offers nonstop service to more than to 75 U.S. cities and global connectivity to more than 60 international destinations in 33 countries.
+Fort Lauderdale-Hollywood International Airport (FLL) served 35.9 million passengers in 2018.
+The Broward County-owned airport is ranked 19th in total passenger traffic and 14th in domestic origin and destination passengers in the United States, according to Airports Council International-North America (ACI-NA) 2017 data, the latest official rankings available.
+In 2017, FLL welcomed 32.5 million passengers.
+The airport averages about 350 departures a day and offers nonstop service to more than to 75 U.S. cities and global connectivity to more than 60 international destinations in 33 countries.

 Fort Lauderdale Daily News December 1945

 In 1943, Ensign George H. W. Bush, arrived at NAS Fort Lauderdale to train as a pilot.
 He would become the Navy’s youngest pilot and later the nation's 41st President.

 In January of 1948, Broward County assumed control of the facility, and in 1953, the county formally took ownership.
 Three years later, Mackey Airlines would introduce FLL's first scheduled airline service.

 FLL's Notable Figures

 - May 1, 1929 - Merle Fogg Airport dedicated.

 - June 3, 1942 - U.S. Navy commences construction on Naval Air Station (NAS) Fort Lauderdale.

 - October 7, 1942 - First Navy flight operations begin with the arrival of 17 TBN Avengers from Norfolk, VA.